HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 </figure>

 If Charlie is removed from the team, we need to replace the team keys, because he had access to them.
-If he was an admin, we need to replace the admin keys; and if we belonged to any other roles we need to replace those role keys as well.
+If he was an admin, we need to replace the admin keys; and if he belonged to any other roles we need to replace those role keys as well.

 If Bob loses a device, we need to treat his old device's keys as compromised.
 His device keys had